Carcross Desert Facts

 - The location known as the Carcross Desert stands out from other similar locations around the world.
 That’s partly due to its uniqueness.
 Just like the Maine Desert, its status as an actual desert also remains a source of ongoing debate among scientists.

-This remarkable geological feature is also one of the northernmost deserts on earth.
-Perhaps the most astounding thing about this site is its location…but we’ll get to that in a bit.
+- Furthermore, assuming its status as confirmed, this remarkable geological feature remains one of the northernmost deserts on earth.
+In point of fact, one of the most astounding things about this surprising site remains its location.

-However, the local populace actually rejected the idea, which is the opposite of what usually happens.
-The location is extremely popular with the local inhabitants, for recreational purposes.
+- Astonishingly, the local populace actually rejected the idea.
+This represented exactly the opposite of what usually happens in such situations.
+But, the cause was an ulterior motive.
+The location remains popular with the local inhabitants.

-Despite this, however, a few hardy plants have adapted to the climate.
-Among these is the extremely rare (it’s only known to exist in four other locations in North America) Baikal sedge.
-Another species of flora that flourishes here, despite being extremely rare in surrounding regions, is the Yukon Lupine.
+Most notable among these is the rare Baikal Sedge.
+The plant’s only known to exist in four other locations in North America.
+Another species of flora that flourishes here, despite being extremely rare in surrounding regions, is the lovely but delicate Yukon Lupine.

 Furthermore, geological evidence also shows that the area now forming the Carcross Desert holds a surprising history.
 To the amazement of many, the region once comprised a lake bed.
 However, this occurred long ago, back in the Pleistocene Epoch.

 To be more precise, as well as technically, the area actually qualifies as a close grouping of sand dunes.
 These also appear closely adjacent to the nearby Lake Bennet.
 Also, the bountiful sand deposited during the last period of glacial activity.

 Further, the extremely unusual location quickly earned it a distinct status.
 That’s due to its popularity for various recreational activities.
 As a result, numerous local residents, and increasingly tourists, as well, utilize the dunes for several activities.